Last updated March 08, 2021

-If you have broken down on an A-road or dual carriageway, the steps you will need to take will be different to if you break down on a motorway.
+If you have broken down on an A-road or dual carriageway, the steps you will need to take will be different from when you break down on a motorway.
 You can keep you and your passengers safe by following the steps below:

 If you’ve broken down on B-roads or country lanes, you can still be in danger to yourself and other road users.
 Therefore, it is important to remain vigilant and follow the steps below: